DerekHs/Interactive-Simulated-Annealing/README.md

 **e^((neighbor_goodness - current_goodness)/T)**

 Notice how the value of this function is always greater than 1 when (neighbor_goodness > current_goodness), and how the value of this function is always less than 1 when (neighbor_goodness < current_goodness).
-This is reflects the fact that a Simulated Annealing algorithm will **always** move into a better neighboring state, and will **sometimes** move into an into a worse neighboring state.
-The chance that the algorithm chooses to move into an inferior state is highly dependent on how high the Temperature is.
+This is reflects the fact that a Simulated Annealing algorithm will **always** move into a better neighboring state, and will **sometimes** move into an into a worse neighboring state, depending on the value of Temperature.
 Finally we decay our temperature by multiplying it by some number less than 1 each iteration.
 In this case, we chose 0.99.